shihab97820/base-learning/README.md

-## Day 35 – Exploring Onchain Creator Economies 🎨
+## Day 36 – Understanding Transaction Finality ⏱️

-Today's learning focused on how Base can support creators through onchain tools and digital ownership.
+Today's learning focused on transaction confirmation and finality on Base.

-I learned that creators can use blockchain technology to build new types of digital experiences, including memberships, collectibles, rewards, and community-based products.
-Smart contracts can help creators establish transparent ownership and create more direct relationships with their audiences.
+I learned that when a transaction is submitted, it goes through different stages before becoming fully settled.
+Base processes transactions quickly on Layer 2, while Ethereum provides the underlying settlement and security.
+Understanding these stages is important when building applications that handle valuable assets or time-sensitive operations.

-Exploring the creator economy helped me understand that Web3 is not only about finance.
-Base can also provide infrastructure for artists, content creators, communities, and entrepreneurs to experiment with new ways of creating and distributing digital value.
+Learning about transaction finality helped me better understand what happens behind the scenes after a user confirms a transaction.
+It also showed me why developers need to consider confirmation states when designing reliable onchain applications.

-**#Base #BuildOnBase #CreatorEconomy #Onchain #DigitalOwnership #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #TransactionFinality #Layer2 #Ethereum #Web3 #100DaysOfBase**